AminMosallanejad339/LabForLinux_Pro/README.md

 # 🧠 Linux Practice Lab

-An interactive **SQL practice environment** built with [Streamlit](https://streamlit.io/).
+An interactive **Linux practice environment** built with [Streamlit](https://streamlit.io/).
-This app loads CSV question sets, displays one question at a time, and lets you type and submit SQL queries to check against the correct answer.
+This app loads CSV question sets, displays one question at a time, and lets you type and submit Linux queries to check against the correct answer.

 ---